-Benefits vs. Risks: Are Antibiotics a Good Treatment for Acne?
+Are Antibiotics a Good Idea for the Treatment of Acne?

 How Effective Are Antibiotics and How Do They Compare with Other Medications?

 While antibiotics can work to some degree in some people, results are unimpressive, particularly when compared with other, safer treatment options that work just as well or better.
 Let's have a look.